DrMikepcm/stellar-mass-vs-cdm/README.md

 ## Overview

-This repository analyzes stellar mass distributions in 912 strong gravitational lensing systems, revealing significant tension with standard Cold Dark Matter ($\Lambda$CDM) model predictions.
+This repository analyzes stellar mass distributions in 912 strong gravitational lensing systems, revealing significant tension with standard Cold Dark Matter (ΛCDM) model predictions.

-Assuming a typical stellar baryon fraction, most lenses have stellar mass surface densities implying a total mass well above the canonical $\Lambda$CDM strong lensing threshold.
+Assuming a typical stellar baryon fraction, most lenses have stellar mass surface densities implying a total mass well above the canonical ΛCDM strong lensing threshold.
 This suggests that the stellar component may play a larger role in the lensing mass budget than commonly assumed.

 ---

 ## Key Findings
-* **High-Density Environments:** Only **4.6%** of the 912 lenses have an inferred total mass density below the $\\Lambda$CDM threshold (assuming a stellar baryon fraction of $f_* = 0.03$).
+* **High-Density Environments:** Only **4.6%** of the 912 lenses have an inferred total mass density below the ΛCDM threshold (assuming a stellar baryon fraction of $f_* = 0.03$).
 * **Lenses vs. Random Fields:** The mean stellar mass surface density of the lens sample is **~10 times higher** than that of a random sky sample, indicating that lenses are preferentially located in high-density environments.
 * **Bullet Cluster Case Study:** A localized analysis of the Bullet Cluster's core shows a stellar mass density nearly **two orders of magnitude** above the standard $\\Lambda$CDM strong lensing threshold.